timesize/monster-oop/01-front-end-basics/html-forms/27-28/README.md

 - **`placeholder`**: not a default value, but a useful HTML5 addition of a data "prompt" for an input.
 - **`autofocus`**: defaults the cursor to a specific input when the page originally loads.
 You can only have one autofocus on your page.
 - **`disabled`**: a Boolean attribute indicating that the "widget" is not available for interaction.
+- **`required`**: a Boolean attribute indicating that the field must have a value / cannot be left empty.

 Radio buttons or checkboxes: